wangxr14/Algebraic-Word-Problem-Solver/README.md

 ~~~~
   constraints = {...}
 ~~~~
-To generate quantity schema, modify the dataset path in preprocessor.py and run:
+To generate quantity schema, first modify the dataset path in preprocessor.py and run:
 ~~~~
   python preprocessor.py
 ~~~~